 Patellar tendinopathy is a condition we see commonly in clinic and can cause athletes from many sports a lot of discomfort and frustration.
-The Patellar tendon runs from the patella (kneecap) to the tibia (shin) and transmits the force from the quadriceps muscle to the lower leg to allow you to straighten you leg against resistance.
+The Patellar tendon runs from the patella (kneecap) to the tibia (shin) and transmits the force from the quadriceps muscle to the lower leg to allow you to straighten your leg against resistance.

 Tendinopathy arises when a tendon is repeatedly loaded with inadequate rest and recovery between loading episodes.
 This leads to disorganisation of tendon cells and an increase in tendon fluid, blood vessels and nerves.
-Activities such as landing from a jump and decelerating put increased force through the patellar tendon which is why patellar tendinopathy is more common is sports such as football, basketball and volleyball.
+Activities such as landing from a jump and decelerating put increased force through the patellar tendon which is why patellar tendinopathy is more common in sports such as football, basketball and volleyball.

 Athletes with patellar tendinopathy usually describe pain in the front of the knee during and after activity.
-They can often pin-point the tender area just under the patella.
-Initially symptoms are mild and the athlete will often try to play on for several weeks or months until they seek medical attention.
+They can often pinpoint the tender area just under the patella.
+Initially, symptoms are mild and the athlete will often try to play on for several weeks or months until they seek medical attention.

 The treatment for patellar tendinopathy requires a multi-faceted approach.

 - Reduce the load – This is a load issue so you must reduce the daily load on the tendon.
 This can be done by reducing the frequency, duration and intensity of training and competition.
 Depending on the time of the season it may be necessary for you to continue playing, but you must realise that this reduces the chance of a successful outcome and will increase the time to full recovery.